ineslukkanen/ot-harjoitustyo/Documentation/architecture.md

 ## Structure

-In its present state, the CinemaStan only has two packages; Ui and CinemaStan default package.
+CinemaStan's package structure consists of the following:

-The package ui contains the UI CinemaStanProgram, and the package CinemaStan contains all of the classes responsible for the application logic.
-This will be updated and changed very soon.
+- ui : contains the UI CinemaStanProgram
+- domain : contains all of the classes responsible for the application logic
+- database : contains all the database and user functionality classes

 ## UI